wp-plugins/multi-image-upload/readme.txt

 == miu_get_images() ==

-The function can be called from any template file to get attached images for the page/post being viewed.
+This function can be called from any template file to get attached images for the page/post being viewed.
-It return an array of the attached image URL.
+It returns an array of the attached image URL.

 It take only one argument: